The Woodlawn Memorial Park Liberty Bell

 While everyone dies, not everyone’s in the market for a cemetery.
 For many Americans, religion dictates where we’re laid to rest — and it was through religion that I became fascinated with the ritual of death.

-In big cities across the country, the Catholic Church followed a reliable model: divide the city into parishes, build a church on a hill, with a school on one side and a cemetery on the other.
+In big cities across the country, the Catholic Church followed a reliable model: divide the city into parishes, and build a church on a hill, with a school on one side and a cemetery on the other.

 Philadelphia’s Saint Dominic’s parish was established in 1849, building a church along the King’s Highway, America’s oldest road.
 The children were educated on one side, and the dead were buried on the other — an efficient end-to-end Catholic supply chain.
 A century of baptisms and weddings and funerals followed, but the congregation never grew too large for the church to hold.
 Catholic churches are designed aspirationally.